 1. Any grievance by an employee as to the meaning or application of any term or of this Agreement shall be settled as provided below.

-Step 1: An employee may present a grievance to , in writing, not later than fifteen (15) working days after the grievable event, or of the employee learning of the grievable event.
+Step 1: An employee may present a grievance to their supervisor, in writing, not later than fifteen (15) working days after the grievable event, or of the employee learning of the grievable event.
 The supervisor shall give a written response to the grievance within ten (10) working days after it is received at this step.
 The response will explain the reason(s) for the response given.
+While employees are on assigned work time grievances shall not be solicited.

-If not resolved, the Union may advance the grievance to Step 2 of the grievance procedure by the grievance, in writing, to the Operations Director no later than fifteen (15) working days after its receipt of the Supervisor’s Step 1 response.
+If not resolved, the Union may advance the grievance to Step 2 of the grievance procedure by submitting the grievance, in writing, to the Operations Director no later than fifteen (15) working days after its receipt of the Supervisor’s Step 1 response.

-Step 2: The Operations Director, or his designated representative, the President of the Local Union, or in his/her absence, a designee, the Chief Steward, a Representative of the International, and such other persons as the Company and the Union mutually determine are necessary, shall meet to review and discuss the pending grievance not later than fourteen (14) working days after the Union advances the grievance to this step.
+Step 2: The Operations Director, or his/her designated representative, and up to three (3) other Company officials of his/her choosing, the President of the Local Union, or in his/her absence, a designee, the Chief Steward, a Representative of the International, if requested by the Union, and such other persons as the Company and the Union mutually determine are necessary, shall meet to review and discuss the pending grievance not later than fourteen (14) working days after the Union advances the grievance to this step.

 Within 15 working days after the conclusion of this discussion, the Company shall notify the Union in writing of its decision on the grievance.